 ...what book he/she wants to read with you.
 Borrow books from the library to read together at home.

 ...to tell you something that rhymes with cat, then hop.
 Continue to play the rhyming game!

-...to show you how we clap out syllables in words.
+...to show you how we tap out words.

 ...to create a picture.
 Give him/her crayons, colored pencils, glue, scissors, paper, and magazines or circulars.
 Cut out pictures and glue them on paper.